VishakhS17/MediHouse/scripts/README-RBAC.md

 # Role-Based Access Control (RBAC) and Invoice Collection System

-This migration adds role-based access control and invoice collection tracking to the MediHouse admin system.
+This migration adds role-based access control and invoice collection tracking to the medi-house admin system.

 ## What This Migration Does